 According to the American Diabetes Association, 9.3% of the US population has diabetes (2012 numbers).
 Diabetes was the 7th leading cause of death in the US in 2010.

 The genes involved in increasing risk for type-2 diabetes indicate some of the variations in causes: insulin release, metabolic syndrome, response to sugar, and zinc deficiency.
-Knowing how you are genetically susceptible to diabetes may help you to modify your diet appropriately.
+If you are genetically susceptible to diabetes, knowing your risk may help you modify your diet appropriately.

 Genes involved in type-2 diabetes: